Skip to main content

 The selection process and many subsequent phases of the Rise program will be administered virtually.
 We intend for each cohort of Rise Global Winners to convene after their selection; however, we are committed to ensuring the safety of all participants and are therefore evaluating the timing for in-person meetings for 2022 and beyond given the coronavirus pandemic.

 The Rise application is currently only available to applicants with some command of the English language.
-In future years, we plan to develop application processes for non-English speakers.

 We are committed to ensuring our application process is as accessible as possible, and we invite you to review our Accessibility Statement.